ethereum/ethereum-org-website/src/content/contributing/testing/index.md

 The QA testing contributions is an initiative to test release candidates for ethereum.org before they are deployed into production.
 Testing is a vital part in a products release cycle to catch bugs and regressions that may have been introduced before a release.

+If you'd like to get involved come say hi in our `👾 ｜ website-code`.
+We meet bi-weekly in the `🎓 | office-hours-voice` channel in our [Discord](https://discord.gg/ethereum-org).
+Notes on our process:

-On Tuesdays we create a release candidate that goes into the staging branch.
-Information about the release candidate will be posted in the `👾 ｜ website-code` channel in our [Discord](https://discord.gg/ethereum-org).
-You can also find the release notes for the release candidate on the [releases page](https://github.com/ethereum/ethereum-org-website/releases) in the GitHub repository.
-The release candidate will be tagged as a `pre-release` until it has been merged into master.
-After QA testing, we deploy the release candidate into production if there are no release blocking bugs found on Thursday.
-More info on the deploy process for ethereum.org can be found [here](https://github.com/ethereum/ethereum-org-website/blob/dev/docs/deploy-process.md).
+- On Tuesdays we create a release candidate that goes into the `staging` branch
+- Information about the release candidate will be posted in the `👾 ｜ website-code` channel in our [Discord](https://discord.gg/ethereum-org)
+- You can also find the release notes for the release candidate on the [releases page](https://github.com/ethereum/ethereum-org-website/releases) in the GitHub repository
+  - The release candidate will be tagged as a `pre-release` until it has been merged into master
+- After QA testing, we deploy the release candidate into production if there are no release blocking bugs found before Thursday
+- More info on the deploy process for ethereum.org can be found [here](https://github.com/ethereum/ethereum-org-website/blob/dev/docs/deploy-process.md)

 ## How to get involved